flaxsearch/luwak/README.md

 The monitor is updated using MonitorQuery objects, which consist of an id, a query string, and an optional metadata map.
 The monitor uses its provided MonitorQueryParser to parse the query strings and cache query objects.

+In Luwak 1.5.0, errors thrown when adding queries (from query parsing, for example) cause an UpdateException to be thrown, detailing which queries could not be added.

+In Luwak 1.4 and below, ```Monitor.update()``` returns a list of ```QueryError``` objects, which should be checked for parse errors.
+The list will be empty if all queries were added successfully.

 Matching documents
 ------------------